theamazingmrb/Flight-lab-deliverable/README.md

 - Save and console.log all the objects and their children in the console - you should see all objects when `node server.js` is executed.

-#### Starter code

-No starter code for this app - create it from scratch!

 #### Deliverable